-With sustainably sourced fibers and packaging and dyed using only plant-based pigments, this mask is choice for the conscious consumer.
-The brand also donates a percentage of sales to organizations that help the homeless, and plants a tree for every item purchased as well.
-Not to mention that the ruffled edging and band are just super stinking cute.
+With sustainably sourced fibers and packaging and dyed using only plant-based pigments, this mask is a top choice for the conscious consumer.
+The brand also donates a percentage of sales to organizations that help the homeless and plants a tree for every item purchased as well.
+Not to mention, the ruffled edging and band are just super stinking cute.

 Colors: Lavender, White/Cloud, Pale Peach/Sunrise, Lilac | Material: Cotton

 We're giving top honors to Slip Silk Sleep Mask (view at Sephora).
 It's made out of mulberry silk, so it won't absorb any moisture and will keep your lashes and hair free of any damage while you sleep.
 Looking to really amp up your beauty sleep?
 Try the Illuminage Skin Rejuvenating Eye Mask (view at SkinStore).
 Copper is infused into the fabric to help boost cell renewal and deliver anti-aging benefits in just four weeks.

 What to Look for in a Sleep Mask

 The best sleep mask will be comfortable to wear and won't irritate your skin and hair.
 Sleep masks are usually made from silk or cotton.
 Silk is a great option not only because it feels great but also because it won't collect moisture (which could soak up your nighttime skincare or cause acne), tug at your skin (which could cause wrinkles), or tangle up your hair (which could cause breakage).

 Your sleep mask should slip on and off easily, but it should also fit you well enough that it doesn't slide around while you sleep.
 Most sleeping masks come in a one-size option, so make sure it's neither too tight nor too loose.